facebookmicrosites/Open-Mapping-At-Facebook/README.md

 ## Map With AI Available Countries

 Please refer to this [list of Available Countries](https://github.com/facebookmicrosites/Open-Mapping-At-Facebook/wiki/Available-Countries).
+If you would like to request roads for a new country, please [create an issue here](https://github.com/facebookincubator/RapiD/issues).
+We track all the requests and our progress on [this page](https://github.com/facebookincubator/RapiD/blob/master/COUNTRY_REQUESTS.md)

 ## Map With AI Training Materials